Heavy machinery moving solid waste inside a transfer station

 Other focuses of the program include planning, financial and technical assistance, and educational activities that inform the public of the relationship between an individual’s consumption of goods and proper solid waste management as well as proper management of hazardous waste.
 The WMP works with stakeholders, the general public, and regulated facilities to comply with state and federal hazardous and solid waste laws and regulations.
 Further, the WMP works closely with the Environmental Remediation Program to carry out the policies of the Missouri Hazardous Waste Management Commission and to coordinate on sites requiring remediation or cleanup.

-Meet the Director - Chris Nagel
+Meet the Director - Charlene Fitch, P.E.

-Chris Nagel, Waste Management Program Director
+Charlene Fitch, Waste Management Program Director